The one simple tell that reveals Fox News’s Seuss obsession for what it is

 The network has for days been railing against what it depicts as the latest example of “cancel culture,” a condition in which oversensitive people, generally liberals, take great offense at something innocuous and cause that thing to be censored.
 Fox News and its allies on the political right have focused on this purported scourge for months, encapsulating, as it does, both the opportunity to present the left as thin-skinned and to stoke the “what is America coming to” sensibilities of its core audience.

 That example?
-A decision by the estate of children’s book author Dr. Seuss to cease publication of six books which contain racist depictions of African and Asian people.
+A decision by the estate of children’s book author Dr. Seuss to cease publication of six books that contain racist depictions of African and Asian people.

 “These books portray people in ways that are hurtful and wrong,” a statement from Dr. Seuss Enterprises reads.
 The offending books include “And to Think That I Saw It on Mulberry Street” and “If I Ran the Zoo,” among other fairly obscure titles.